TalAter/annyang/docs/README.md

 ## resume()

-Resumes listening and restore command callback execution when a result matches.
+Resumes listening and restore command callback execution when a command is matched.
 If SpeechRecognition was aborted (stopped), start it.

 ## debug([newState=true])